refinedev/refine/documentation/docs/routing/integrations/react-router/index.md

 When handling authenticated routes, we can use [`<Authenticated>`](/docs/authentication/components/authenticated) to check if the user is authenticated or not.
 Internally, it uses the `useIsAuthenticated` hook and handles the redirection or showing the appropriate elements based on the authentication status by the `children` and `fallback` props.

-Additionally, we'll use the [`<Outlet>`](https://reactrouter.com/en/main/components/outlet) component from `react-router-dom` to render our routes inside the `<Authenticated>` component.
+Additionally, we'll use the [`<Outlet>`](https://reactrouter.com/en/main/components/outlet) component from `react-router` to render our routes inside the `<Authenticated>` component.
 This will allow us to create protected routes and render the routes only when the user is authenticated.

 We will also need to create a `/login` route to handle the redirection when the user is not authenticated.
 We can use the `AuthPage` components from Refine's UI packages with `type="login"` prop to render the login page.